mklenk/jsonresume-theme-elegant/README.md

   * Reworked the print design. (*maximum features, no print color waste*)
 * Added continuous integration (*using Travis CI*)

-## Command Line Interface
-Jali Elegent Theme provides a basic command line tool as well.
-This will render the given .json file into the given file name on the same directory:

-    jaliresume myfolder/myresume.json outputname.html
-    jaliresume myfolder/myresume.json outputname.pdf

-Both input path and output name are optional parameters.

 ### Extended Schema
 An additional optional entry called `basics.priority` allows you to reorder entries in the file: